GeoscienceAustralia/galileoQC/docs/source/tutorials/tutorials.md

 The tutorials use field data from airborne gravity surveys to demonstrate the use of __pe*ga*susQC__ on real data.
 Permission to use field data has been kindly given by:

 Stephan Sander (Co-President, Sander Geophysics),

-	Chris van Galder (Chief Geophysicist, Xcalibur Smart Mapping), and Colm Murphy (Chief Geoscientist, Bell Geospace)
+Chris van Galder (Chief Geophysicist, Xcalibur Smart Mapping), and

-The data sets used are described in:
+Colm Murphy (Chief Geoscientist, Bell Geospace)

 The Kauring AirGrav data were collected by Sander Geophysics in 2012 and are available, with report, at [^Kauring2012].

-The Canobie Falcon data were collected by Xcalibur Multiphysics in 2021.
-The data and report are available at [^CanobieRefs].
+The Canobie Falcon field data were collected by Xcalibur Multiphysics in 2021.
+The final data and report are available at [^CanobieRefs].

-The Vinton Dome FTG data were supplied by Bell Geospace.
+The Vinton Dome FTG final data were supplied by Bell Geospace.
 The data are described in [^Murphy2004].

-The Eastern Victoria airborne gravimeter survey was flown by Sander Geophysics in 2022-25.
+The Eastern Victoria airborne gravimeter survey field data were supplied by Sander Geophysics in 2022-25.
 Details can be found at [^EastVicRefs].

+The Bonaparte Gulf FTG data was flown for Beach Energy by ARKeX in 2013 and the final data were downloaded from the Northern Territory GEMIS web-site [^Bonaparte2013].

 ## References